 - The child’s parents are legally married to each other at the time of the child’s birth;

-- the State Office of Vital Records in Atlanta or the Vital Records Office in the county where the child was born; or
+- Unwed parents sign a Voluntary Paternity Acknowledgment Form at the hospital when the child is born, or later at either at the State Office of Vital Records in Atlanta or the Vital Records Office in the county where the child was born; or

 - Court order (divorce decree, separation agreement, or other judicial or administrative order).